mojaloop/mojaloop-business-docs/vuepress/docs/Scheme/scheme-key-choices.md

 Mojaloop and L1P use the term "DFSP" (Digital Financial Services Provider) to mean any entity within the jurisdiction in which the payment system operates that is licensed in some manner to provide end-user transaction accounts which hold funds, and which can be used to make and receive payments.
 This definition includes bank, other depository financial institutions, and eMoney issuers (sometimes referred to as Mobile Money Operators).

 There are myriad other ecosystem participants who do not hold end-user transaction accounts: these include processors, aggregators, and some types of payments services providers.
-The relationship of these entities to the scheme and to DFSPs is discussed in "Choice: Scheme Use by Other FSP's".
+The relationship of these entities to the scheme and to DFSPs is discussed in [Choice: Scheme Use by Other FSPs](#_13-choice-scheme-use-by-other-fsps).

 The question of participation is twofold: first, which categories of DFSPs are supported by the Scheme, and secondly, what is the process by which DFSPs are allowed to participate.
 The term "open loop" is used to refer to a structure in which multiple DFSPs join and use the scheme to exchange transactions (interoperate).
 But an "open loop" scheme can either be one in which any DFSP in a supported category is eligible to join the scheme, or one in which participation is limited, and managed by invitation.
 An applicant DFSP may face certain eligibility criteria (size, financial health, etc.) before being admitted to the Scheme.